valancej/documentation/_pro/builds-and-configuration/steps.md

 ## Push Steps

 {% csnote info %}
 We implemented tagging via templates.
 See below for the available variables.
 Did we miss any important ones?
-Let us know at [support@codeship.com](mailto:support@codeship.com).
+If so, [let us know](https://helpdesk.codeship.com/hc/en-us/requests/new).
 {% endcsnote %}

 {% csnote warning %}